konsumer/tvparty/README.md

 	"port": "9091",
 	"updateTime": 15,
 	"serve_port": 3000
+	"add_dir":"/share/video/series"
 }

 ```

 Set your username, password, etc. `updateTime` is how often, in minutes, to check the RSS feed.
 Anything lower than 15 is just excessive. `serve_port` is the port to listen on for requests.

+`add_dir` is teh directory where stuff will be resolved.

 In the directory where these files are, run `npm install`, then `node app.js`